 Once your application passes the risk assessment stage, we begin a final registration assessment.

-The registration assessment is a two-stage process, involving:
+The registration assessment is process, involving a validation component.

 The validation component may be held via a site visit, phone call, email contact or a Skype meeting.
 Validation only confirms that all resources are available—this is not an opportunity for you to present more evidence.